utiasDSL/util-uwb-dataset/index.md

   </div>
 </div>

-We also summarize the UWB TDOA measurement error histograms in one of the experiments (*const4-trial6-tdoa2-traj1*) in the animation below.
+We also summarize the UWB TDOA measurement error histograms in sub-dataset *const4-trial6-tdoa2-traj1* in the animation below.
 The measurement error histograms are visualized within a fixed window of timestamps along the entire trajectory.
 We indicate the measurement error for
-TDOA measurement d_ij as err_ij for short.
+TDOA measurement *d<sub>ij</sub>* as *err<sub>ij</sub>* for short.
 Due to the static and dynamic obstacles in the environment, the error histogram varies along the trajectory and demonstrates multimodal distributions, leading to a harsh scenario for indoor localization.
 We encourage the users to design novel algorithms to improve the localization performance in these challenging conditions.

 <video src="files/videos/histogram.mp4" playsinline autoplay muted loop style="max-width: 100%;">
 </video>